Azure/azure-osconfig/docs/architecture.md

 OSConfig has its own Telemetry via its product information submitted to the IoT Hub.
 OpenTelemetry is a potential future path.

-## 4.11.
-Monitoring

-Not shown in diagrams is monitoring for device configuration changes.
-One way monitoring can be done on Linux is via [OSQuery](https://www.osquery.io/) targeted or device wide snapshots deltas.
-This can be done with an OSQuery Module.

 # 5. OSConfig Management Modules

 ## 5.1.
 Introduction